foundersandcoders/coursebook/src/course/syllabus/developer/week05-project03-test-deploy/project.md

 - [ ] Comprehensive Test coverage including unit, integration and end-to-end tests covering critical application logic and user flows.

 - [ ] Successful deployment of apps backend on an AWS EC2 instance, and the frontend is live on GitHub Pages.

 - [ ] Documentation clearly outlines setup, deployment, and usage instructions, including API endpoints and environmental requirements.

 ### Stretch criteria

 - [ ] GitHub Actions CI setup to run your tests when you push.
+- [ ] Configure HTTPS for secure communication between the frontend and backend, using a tool like Let's Encrypt to obtain and manage SSL/TLS certificates.